GrandMultiplayer/SDK/README.md

 > **Note:**

-> The C++ SDK is meant for experienced programmers who know what they are doing.
+> The C SDK is meant for experienced programmers who know what they are doing.

 ----------